Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 You do not want dry dough.
 The cookies will not turn out.
 If the mixture feels dry, you can add hot water by half a tablespoon as needed.

-If you try this recipe out, tag me on Instagram@veggiekins so I can see your delicious re-creations and for a chance to be featured!
-As always, I love when you share your reviews in the comments below, and if you make any fun substitutions, let me know how it worked out below too!
+If you try this recipe out, tag me on Instagram @veggiekins so I can see your delicious re-creations and for a chance to be featured!
+As always, I love it when you give my recipes a star rating and share your reviews in the comments below, and if you make any fun substitutions, let me know how it worked out below too!

 A traditional Australian/Kiwi cookie (biscuit) made healthier!
 These healthy Anzac biscuits are also gluten-free, vegan, and refined-sugar-free.
 They are oaty, coconutty, thin cookies with a crisp edge and they’re absolutely delicious!
 My recipe calls for just 8 ingredients and takes about 20-25 minutes from start to finish!